This is one in a series on Manitoba's worst train crashes.

 April 23, 1968, Winnipeg Free Press

 CN officials examined the bridge and found charred timbers on the approach to the structure.
 They testified that the bridge was likely weakened due to a fire started by the brake filings from an earlier train.
-The crew refuted this saying that if they saw a fire burning or smouldering, they would have stopped.
+The crew refuted this claim saying that if they saw a fire burning or smouldering on the track ahead they would have stopped.

 In the end, the derailment was ruled accidental.